River Lark: Navigation

 Control of the river above Isleham was inherited by Sir Thomas Cullum when Susanna Palmer died.
 He rebuilt most of the locks and staunches in the 1830s, resulting in increased trade in coal and general merchandise which originated from Kings Lynn, but success was short lived, as the Eastern Union Railway opened a line from Ipswich to Bury St Edmunds in 1846, and decline was immediate.
 In the 1850s, with the Fornham to Bury section impassible, the Bury St Edmunds Navigation Company proposed a scheme to reopen the river to Bury railway station.
 Their prospectus stated that the Eastern Union Railway had been managing the river for seven years, but little changed, as they failed to raise a working capital of £20,000, and by the 1860s, the route above Mildenhall was ruined.

-Abandonment of the river as a navigation was authorised by the Railway and Canal Traffic Act of 1888.
-The River Arun in West Sussex was the only other river abandoned by this Act.
+Abandonment of the river as a navigation was authorised by the Railway and Canal Traffic Act 1888.
+The River Arun in West Sussex was the only other river abandoned by this act.
 Despite this, the Eastern Counties Navigation and Transport Co Ltd bought the river from Lee Brook to Bury St Edmunds in 1890, made Tuddenham Mill Stream navigable, repaired locks and staunches on the main river, and re-opened it in September 1894.
 The company was bankrupt by December, and the Icklingham to Bury St Edmunds section closed again.
 Some trading continued on the lower reaches, but commercial carrying ceased after 1928.
-Ownership of the river passed to the Great Ouse Catchment Board with the passing of the Land Drainage Act of 1930.
+Ownership of the river passed to the Great Ouse Catchment Board with the passing of the Land Drainage Act 1930.
 They rebuilt Barton Mills and Icklingham locks in the 1960s, but the bridge carrying the A11 road at Barton Mills was lowered soon afterward, and the present head of navigation is at Jude's Ferry.